FREQUENTLY ASKED QUESTIONS

 How Do I Register for Greater & Greener 2019?

-You may register for Greater & Greener 2019 directly on our website when registration opens in January, 2019.
-Simply click on the “Register” button and follow all the prompts.
-Please choose the correct registration path for your participation: CPA members, Nonmembers, Speakers, or Young Leaders.
+You may register for Greater & Greener 2019 directly on this website.
+Simply click on the orange “Register” button and follow all the prompts.
+Please choose the correct registration path for your participation: CPA members (Individual or Organizational), Nonmembers, Speakers, or Young Leaders.

 If you are unsure about your CPA membership status and benefits, please contact CPA's Membership Coordinator at (202) 930-7430 or email@example.com.
 All other questions should be directed to the Registration Coordinator by email: firstname.lastname@example.org.
 We will respond within 24 hours or by the next business day.